Fact Sheet Article View

 AUTHORIZATION: There is a long history of sediment placement in the study area

-After initial construction in 1977 and subsequent beach fill placement along the Rockaway peninsula.
-Renourishment activities in the project area occurred in 1975, 1976, 1977,1978, 1980, 1982, 1984, 1986, 1988, 1996, 1998, 2000, 2002, 2004, 2005, 2013, and 2014.
+After initial construction in 1977, subsequent beach fill placements occurred along the Rockaway peninsula.
 A Reformulation was authorized by Congress in 1997 to ensure that the appropriate long-term solution was recommended.
-The Reformulation Effort for East Rockaway Inlet to Rockaway Inlet and Jamaica Bay was authorized by the House of Representatives, dated 27 September 1997, In partial fulfillment of the requirements detailed Public Law 113-2 (29 Jan 13), The Disaster Relief Appropriations Act of 2013, USACE produced a report assessing “authorized Corps projects for reducing flooding and storm risks in the affected area that have been constructed or are under construction”.
+The Reformulation Effort for East Rockaway Inlet to Rockaway Inlet and Jamaica Bay was authorized by the House of Representatives, dated 27 Sep 1997; In partial fulfillment of the requirements detailed in Public Law 113-2 (29 Jan 13), The Disaster Relief Appropriations Act of 2013, USACE obtained authorizations for reducing flooding and storm risks in the affected area that have been constructed or are under construction.

 CONGRESSIONAL DISTRICTS: NY-05, NY-08, NY-09